interactiveaudiolab/interactiveaudiolab.github.io/readme.md

 ### Compilation
 Compilation depends on Jekyll, which is a part of the Ruby ecosystem.
 Verify you have both Ruby and the gem package manager by running the following.
+Ruby 1.9 and newer ships with RubyGems built-in, so if the version you get is >= 1.9 you should be fine.

 ```
 gem --version